Skip to main content

 Q: How are complaints filed and handled?

-A judge who faces discipline has the right to appeal the commission's decision.
+A judge who faces discipline has the right to appeal the Board panel's decision.

 For more information about the judicial discipline commissions, or to volunteer to serve on one, visit these websites: